rv816/copysc/README.md

 So, if you have a python window open, use this module to quickly `convert_clipboard()` to a downloadable link.

-In the backgound, this simply accesses the page linked by the screenshot-sharing utility using `mechanicalsoup`, finds the first link that ends in png using regex, and copies that to the clipboard using pyperclip.
+In the backgound, this simply accesses the page linked by the screenshot-sharing utility using `requests`, parses it with BeautifulSoup,  finds the first link that ends in png using regex, and copies that to the clipboard using pyperclip.

 ## Installation